cml815/do/public/blog/get-help-with-SBIR.md

 ---

-title: "Get Help Early and Often: How To Win an SBIR Grant"
+title: "Get Help Early and Often: Tips To Win Your First SBIR Grant"
 author: Caroline Leopold
 date: May 15, 2020
 view: page.hbs

 ---

-The shortest path to win an SBIR grant is to already have funding.
-Does this advice sound familiar to you?
+Founders seeking help on small business grants such as the Small Business Innovation Research (SBIR) grant will find an avalanche of online information.
+However, small company executives call Fuel with one question, "Where do I start?"

+Online tutorials will explain the mechanical tasks of proposal writing, which are useful in navigating the onerous grant application process.

+But guides aren't great at inspiring a company to risk a lot of work for unknown returns.
+Only 1 in 5 SBIR applications are funded and wins favor companies who already have a history of success.

+## How to begin?
+Ask for help early and often

+Many new applicants want a sounding board for their specific situation, including their research concept and their likelihood of winning a grant.
+Common questions I hear:

+> Can we apply even though we don't yet have a commercial product
+> Is X research fundable?
+>

-While it's generally true that the process favors the winners, most grant seekers started from zero.
-A major predictor of success is whether companies asked for help early and often.
+  concept and gene a A major predictor of success is whether companies asked for help -- from a human being -- early and often.

 Here are some ways to benefit from help, so you prove your company's worth and get your first grant award.